 Sendbird provides powerful tools for moderation.
 You can use the Sendbird Dashboard to moderate messages and users.
 You may also register or unregister channel members as Operators so that they can freeze channels, block, or mute users.

-This tutorial gave you a taste for building a React Native chat app with the Sendbird JavaScript SDK.
+So that’s a wrap!
+This tutorial gave you a taste of building a React Native chat app with the Sendbird JavaScript SDK.
+We talked about the folder structure for your React Native chat app, the Login, Channel List, and Messages components, and advanced Sendbird features.
 To learn more about React Native, refer to the official documentation.

-Thanks, and happy React Native chat building!
+Happy React Native chat app building! 💬